 Shooting with prisms outside on cloudy days can make it difficult to find interesting subject matter to reflect from your prism into your lens.

-That's all I have for now.
 I'll be periodically updating this guide as I gain more insight or as styles change.
 If you have any suggestions or other tips, please shoot me an email!
-If you're excited about prism photography, you can join our Facebook Group or purchase Fractal Filters for prism photography.
+If you're interested in prism photography, a popular Facebook group, Prism Photography has a bunch of photographers and videographers discussing and implementing cutting edge techniques.
+We also invite you to check our some of the amazing images that our community of specialized prism photographers have captured.

 Published by Nikk Wong